sigi-k/vogdbAPI/docker.md

 ```bash
 docker-compose down -v
 ```
 will remove the volumes and you will have to start from scratch, i.e. reload the databases.
-Note that loading the database will take a few minutes.
+Note that loading the database will take a few minutes. <br>

 ## Log Inspection
 You can inspect the logs with